 Eligible staff can accumulate a maximum balance of vacation hours equivalent to two years of accrual.
 After reaching the maximum vacation balance, you will not accrue vacation leave until vacation time is taken.
 However, all staff are encouraged to work with their supervisors to take a year's vacation accrual each year and to not "bank" more than 200 hours at any given time.
-Reminder notices will be sent when balances exceed 200 hours.
-Vacation balances are available on your paycheck, on-line at myWhitman, or by calling Human Resources.
+Vacation balances are available on your home page of your BambooHR account, or by calling Human Resources.

 Vacation hours accrue during each pay period in which a salaried staff member is paid for a minimum of ten days.
 Eligible hourly staff accrue vacation based on hours worked.

 Vacation schedules must be approved by your supervisor and be compatible with the work schedule in your department.
 Payment in lieu of vacation is not available.
 Vacation balances are non-transferable between staff.